rhainne/py-game-dev/README.md

 - Implement the behaviour of Load Game
 - Add Combat Skills
 - Add NPCs to start working with some usable data
+- Implement Map_data (Dictionary of Maps, using Map class structure)

 ### Done tasks: